 - A Child Welfare Information Gateway Facebook Page: Child Welfare Information Gateway has a presence on Facebook, with a group that has more than 2,700 "likes."
 This site helps spread the word about new Information Gateway products, websites, and other resources targeted to child welfare administrators and managers, supervisors, frontline staff, related professionals, and families.

-- Widgets to Honor Adoption All Year: Child Welfare Information Gateway developed several widgets (a small icon that's a device for allowing others to link to your website) for organizations to place on their sites to promote National Adoption Month all year.
+- Graphics to Honor Adoption All Year: Child Welfare Information Gateway developed several shareable graphics for organizations to place on their sites to promote National Adoption Month all year.

 - Link Outs: All of the social media outreach on behalf of the Adoption Campaign directs traffic to AdoptUSKids.org.
 The website provides information about adoption and directs visitors to the appropriate State agencies for answers to questions about adopting a child from foster care.